zed-extensions/swift/README.md

 # zed-swift-extension
- Extension for Zed to support Java
+ Extension for Zed to support Swift